Areas of Expertise

 - Evening MBA Student Advisory Board Teaching Excellence Award, Kelley School of Business, 2019

 - Durham, G., Kerins, F., and Woodland, A. (2019).
 Deriving Three Key Cash Flow Equations Using the Dynamic Identity Approach.
-Advances in Financial Education, in press.
+Advances in Financial Education, Summer, 61-84.

 - Durham, G., and Santhanakrishnan, M. (2016).
 Ticker fluency, sentiment, and asset valuation.
 Quarterly Review of Economics and Finance, 61, 89-96.